César Fuentes

-César Nicolás Fuentes González (/es/, born 12 April 1993) is a Chilean footballer who plays as a midfielder for Primera División club Deportes Iquique.
+César Nicolás Fuentes González (/es/, born 12 April 1993) is a Chilean footballer who plays as a midfielder for Deportes Limache.

 Career

 Youth career

 Fuentes started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

 In 2012, Fuentes was runner-up with O'Higgins, after lose the final against Universidad de Chile in the penalty shoot-out.

 Fuentes won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 15 of 18 matches.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, playing the 90 minutes of this match that O'Higgins won at the penalty shoot-out.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.

 Universidad Catolica

 On 12 June 2015, Fuentes signed for 4 years with Universidad Católica.